+35725368683

 Land Registry Department

 The Land Registry Department of Cyprus was established in 1858.
 It is considered one of the most advanced, reliable, and trustworthy worldwide.
-It was founded and is based on the British model.
+It was founded on the British model.

-Every interest or right over or affecting the immovable property (land, buildings, trees, plantations, rivers, wells, and all rights relating to estate and buildings) is registered and can be traced in the Registries of the Department.
+Every interest or right over or affecting immovable property (land, buildings, trees, plantations, rivers, wells, and all rights relating to estate and buildings) is registered.
+It can be traced in the Registries of the Department.

 Purchasers of Cyprus property will be very secure as any information related to their potential purchase can be traced from Land Registry records before the completion of the transaction.
 Also, after the purchase, their contract of sale or title deed transfer is registered or occurs at the Registry.

-Depositing the contract of sale to the Land Registry gives the purchaser the right to seek specific performance of the terms and conditions of the contract.
-Thus, register the property and title deed into the purchaser’s name once the title deed is issued.
+Depositing the contract of sale to the Land Registry gives the Purchaser the right to seek specific performance of the terms and conditions of the contract.
+Thus, once the title deed is issued, register the property and title deed in the Purchaser’s name.

 The number of properties allowed for foreigners